 - C. Monitoring Teaching Loads Department chairs, working with deans, are responsible for ensuring that department teaching assignments are distributed equitably, meet the needs of students to make timely progress toward degree completion, and meet enrollment funding requirements consistent with the UNC funding model.
 FSU monitors faculty teaching loads by the following means: - 1.
 Department chairs are responsible for ensuring that each faculty member in their respective departments are assigned the standard faculty teaching load as specified by this policy.
 Accordingly, the average teaching load for a department will always be at least six classes per year per faculty member.
 Department chairs must also ensure equitable distribution of the level and scheduling of courses taught, as well as the number of new course preparations. - 2.
 Departmental persistence rates, i.e. the percentage of majors that either complete degrees in a given year or re-enroll in the following year, will be monitored to determine if course offerings are meeting the needs of students to progress in a timely manner toward degree completion. - 3.
 The SCH/FTE ratio will be monitored for each department.
 The UNC funding model specifies the number of student credit hours (SCHs) that is equivalent to one faculty position.
+In the case of low enrollment in a particular course that is included in a faculty member's workload, a face-to-face and online section may be counted as one class in determining the faculty member's teaching load.
 Department chairs and faculty are responsible for ensuring that the SCH equivalent faculty positions in their respective departments is at least equal to the number of actual FTE faculty positions.
 When the SCH faculty positions are compared to the actual faculty FTE positions, the SCH/FTE ratio will be at least one.
 See Appendix A, "Calculating the SCH/FTE Ratio." - 4.
 Deans shall monitor teaching load assignments to ensure that all faculty teach the standard load (except with approved course reassignments) and that assignments are equitably distributed.
 Deans shall also monitor departmental SCH/FTE ratios to ensure that teaching loads are equitably distributed within departments. - 5.
 Each year FSU will submit data on faculty teaching loads to UNC General Administration for the University of Delaware Study of Teaching Load in compliance with UNC policies.